60% of New Mexicans have at least one dose of the COVID-19 vaccine

-NEW MEXICO (KRQE) – New Mexico has reached a milestone Monday when it comes to the state’s fight against COVID-19.
-There are 60% of New Mexicans who have at least one dose of the COVID-19 vaccine, which is about 1,007,687 people according to the state’s vaccine dashboard.
+NEW MEXICO (KRQE) – New Mexico is celebrating two milestones Monday when it comes to the state’s fight against COVID-19.
+As of Monday, 60% of New Mexicans have at least one dose of the COVID-19 vaccine, which is about 1,007,687 people.
 Forty-eight percent of New Mexicans are now fully vaccinated, which is 805,923 people.

+Last month, Governor Michelle Lujan Grisham said the state can fully reopen in July if 60% of eligible New Mexicans are fully vaccinated.

 “When 60% of eligible New Mexicans have been fully vaccinated, which state modeling projects may occur as early as the end of June, the state will graduate out of the color-coded county risk system and remove most pandemic-related restrictions on commercial activities.
 Mask requirements while around others will remain in place, and certain COVID-Safe Practices will be required for specific activities.”Gov. Lujan Grisham